tagaasinnak03/forex-software-/README.md

 ### Step 7: Start Using the Software
 Ensure everything is working properly, and begin analyzing and trading on the Forex market.

-> **Important:** Make sure the installation and use of this software comply with the laws and regulations in your country.